DataBassGit/AgentForge/docs/Persona/Persona.md

 #### `Params`

 A dictionary of parameters that control the behavior of the LLM.
-These parameters depend on the API being used so for a deeper breakdown of the parameters please refer to the documentation for the API being used:
+These parameters depend on the API being used so for a deeper breakdown of the parameters please refer to the corresponding API documentation.

 #### Example: